la2050/archive/_projects/2016/jutout-parklets.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/3589906913741-team90.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  To create a series of cantilevered 'Jutout' parklets overlooking Los Angeles waterways -- with a priority of installing the parklets in park poor communities.
+  Jutouts are a concept by SCA-LARC to create a series of cantilevered parklets overlooking Los Angeles waterways.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   I will be collaborating with landscape architect Ian Horton, PLA, ASLA of